Introduction to Plenny Shake Active v3.0

 ** Reference intake of an average adult (8400 kJ/2000 kcal)

-We wanted to add extra functional benefits to our products, for which we dug into the best ingredients out there and decided to add choline and probiotics.
+We wanted to add extra functional benefits to our meals, for which we dug into the best ingredients out there and decided to add choline and probiotics.

 Moreover, probiotics came to our thoughts because of their ability to possibly enhance and strengthen our gut microbiome.
 Because of the high fiber content in Plenny Shakes, they have a symbiotic effect.
-This means that probiotics become more resistant and provide a stroger health effect thanks to the fibers which they eat and live from, so basically one ingredient strengthens the other one, sweet right [17]?
+This means that probiotics become more resistant and provide a stronger health effect thanks to the fibers they eat and live from.
+So one ingredient strengthens the other one!
+Sweet, right [17]?

-Can’t wait to benefit from the tasty and nutritional advantages of the Plenny Shake Active v3.0?
-Make your order here!
+Can’t wait to benefit from the tasty and nutritional advantages of the Plenny Shake Active v3.1?
+Go here!

 Sources